scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/a061-create3DMask.rst.txt

          #. *Volume*

-            -  *Input volume*: Electron density map previously downloaded or generated in .
+            -  *Input volume*: Electron density map previously downloaded or generated in *Scipion*.

             -  *Operation*: Approach applied to generate the mask: